-Beautiful Ponta Delgada is the perfect place to start your exploration of Sao Miguel, the largest island of the Azores archipelago.
+The beautiful city of Ponta Delgada is the perfect place to start exploring Sao Miguel, the largest island of the Azores archipelago.
 Whether you have a half day or more, there are lots of things to do in the city.

 Enjoy a walk through Ponta Delgada discovering the city’s gardens, museums and stunning waterfront.
 The city is the main tourist and economic hub of the Azores.